-While the NRC does not routinely use cooperating agency agreements, the NRC currently has approximately two environmental impact statements in process that involve cooperating agencies.
+While the NRC does not routinely use cooperating agency agreements, the NRC currently has a few environmental impact statements in process that involve cooperating agencies.
 These cooperating agency agreements were developed under the Memorandum of Understanding (MOU) with the Army Corp. of Engineers that allows each Army Corps of Engineer District Office to determine if it wishes to enter into a cooperating agency relationship with the NRC for a specific environmental review.
-Approximately three other NEPA environmental reviews involve tribes or other federal agencies as cooperating agencies.
-The NRC has completed three Memoranda of Agreement (MOA) with various agencies to address National Historic Preservation Act issues related to facility license applications in FY 2011.
-The development of the MOAs have included participation of the NRC, the licensee or license applicant, the State Historic Preservation Office (SHPO and representatives of tribal governments in unassisted negotiations.
+Other NEPA environmental reviews involve tribes or other federal agencies as cooperating agencies.

+The NRC has also been consulting with Tribal representatives, State Historic Preservation Office (SHPOs), licensee or license applicants and other federal agencies to address National Historic Preservation Act issues related to facility license applications in FY 2012.
+In prior years the development of the MOAs have included participation of the NRC, the licensee or license applicant, the State Historic Preservation Office (SHPO) and representatives of tribal governments in unassisted negotiations to address potential adverse effects to historic properties for specific license applications.

 NRC hosts the Annual Regulatory Information Conference (RIC) which offers an invaluable forum for the NRC and stakeholders to share information and exchange views about important issues before the agency.
 The topics covered at the RIC vary every year and can include environmental issues.
-Last year, for example, technical sessions included presentations on groundwater protection and an international panel discussion on radionuclide source releases and migration in the subsurface at nuclear facilities.
+Last year, for example, technical sessions included presentations on probabilistic Floor Hazard Assessments for Nuclear Facilities and storage and transportation of High Burn-up Fuel.